civol/HDLRuby/README.md

 __Notes__:

-- Functions have their own scope, so that any declaration within a function is local.
-It is also forbidden to declare interface signals (input, output or inout) within a function.
+- Functions have their scope, so any declaration within a function is local.
+It is also forbidden to declare interface signals (input, output, or inout) within a function.

-- Like the Ruby proc objects, the last statement of a function's code serves as return value.
+- Like the Ruby proc objects, the last statement of a function's code serves as the return value.
 For instance, the following function returns `1` (in this example the function does not have any argument):

    ```ruby
    function :one { 1 }
    ```

-- Functions can accept any kind of object as argument, including variadic arguments or blocks of code as shown below with a function which apply the code passed as argument to all the variadic arguments of `args`:
+- Functions can accept any object as an argument, including variadic arguments or blocks of code as shown below with a function that applies the code passed as an argument to all the variadic arguments of `args`:

    ```ruby
    function :apply do |*args, &code|